Hyperentangled Time-bin and Polarization Quantum Key Distribution: Experimental Setup

 \section{Experimental Setup}

-To generate entangled photons in time-bin and polarization, we use an 80-MHz mode-locked, 532-nm laser (Spectra Physics Vanguard 2.5W 355 laser), frequency doubled from 1064 nm, with a $\sim$7-ps pulse width.
-Each pulse of this beam is split into two time-bins using a $\sim$2.4-ns delay (see Fig. \ref{heqkdsetup}).
-The beam is then used to pump a type-0 periodically poled lithium niobate crystal (poling period of 7.5 $\mu$m) inside a polarizing Sagnac interferometer.
-This Sagnac entangled photon source \cite{Sagnac1,Sagnac2}, ignoring time bins, produces the state
+To generate entangled photons in time-bin and polarization, we use an 80-MHz mode-locked, 532-nm laser (Spectra Physics Vanguard 2.5W 355 laser), frequency doubled from 1064 nm, with a pulse width of about 7 ps.
+Each pulse of this beam is split into two time-bins using about a 2.4-ns delay (see Fig. \ref{heqkdsetup}).
+The beam is then used to pump a type-0 periodically poled lithium niobate (PPLN) crystal (poling period of 7.5 $\mu$m) inside a polarizing Sagnac interferometer.
+This Sagnac entangled photon source~\cite{Sagnac1,Sagnac2}, ignoring time bins, produces the state

 The 532-nm pump has a bandwidth of 64 GHz full-width at half-maximum (FWHM).
-The peaks (FWHM bandwidths) of the downconversion photons are 809.7 nm (0.4 nm) and 1551 nm (1.5 nm).
-The downconversion bandwidths were measured using difference-frequency generation between the pump and a tunable $\sim$1550-nm laser \cite{DFGJSI}, whose wavelength was swept while the counts on the 810-nm side were recorded \cite{Trentthesis}.
+The peaks (FWHM bandwidths) of the down-conversion photons are 809.7 nm (0.4 nm) and 1551 nm (1.5 nm).
+The down-conversion bandwidths were measured using difference-frequency generation~\cite{DFGJSI} between the pump and a tunable 1550-nm laser, whose wavelength was swept while the counts on the 810-nm side were recorded~\cite{Trentthesis}.
+The outputs of the Sagnac entangled photon source are coupled into single-mode fiber before going to the analyzers.
+Unintended wedge of the PPLN crystal produces lateral walk-off of the (counter-)clockwise paths which lowers the heralding efficiency to about 15\% or less; other Sagnac implementations have achieved efficiencies exceeding 80\%~\cite{Ramelow:13}.
+Moreover, other SPDC configurations can also be used to create high-fidelity, high-brightness, and/or high-heralding efficiency polarization-entangled photon-pair sources; these include non-colinear two-crystal sources~\cite{PhysRevLett.75.4337}, beam-displacer sources~\cite{BD1SPDC}, and waveguide sources~\cite{Takesue:08}.

-Avalanche photodiodes (Excelitas SPCM-AQ4C) with efficiency $\sim$45\% were used to detect the 810-nm photons.
-The 1550-nm photons were detected using four WSi superconducting nanowire detectors from NASA's Jet Propulsion Laboratory, optimized for 1550 nm with an efficiency of $\sim$80\% \cite{snspdmarsili}.
-One detector had efficiency of $\sim$40\% due to cryostat fiber coupling misalignment after repair, so 3-dB attenuators were added to the fibers entering the other detectors to even out the detection efficiency for HEQKD measurements.
+Avalanche photodiodes (Excelitas SPCM-AQ4C) with about 45\% efficiency were used to detect the 810-nm photons.
+The 1550-nm photons were detected using four WSi superconducting nanowire detectors from NASA's Jet Propulsion Laboratory, optimized for 1550 nm with an efficiency of approximately 80\%~\cite{chapCLEO2017}.
+However, one detector had efficiency of only 40\%, so 3-dB attenuators were added to the fibers entering the other detectors to even out the detection efficiency for HEQKD measurements; since our goal was to simulate channels with much higher losses, this 3-dB factor can be interpreted as part of the link in a future implementation where all detectors have $>80$\% efficiency.

-For BBM92, the measurement basis is randomly chosen by the 50/50 non-polarizing first beamsplitter in Alice or Bob's delay interferometer: If the photon goes through the short path, it is analyzed in the H/V basis; if it travels the long path, it is analyzed in the D/A basis because of a half-wave plate (HWP) that effectively rotates the basis of that beamsplitter port from H/V to D/A. See Table \ref{BBM92detmapping} for a complete description of the mapping between the bases and measurements to the output time bins and detectors.